magnum/rdbsync/readme.md

 ### PUSH database, from local to remote
 `ruby rdbsync push`

-I suggest you to put a rdbsync.yml in every project you want to use with rdbsync.
-From inside your web project root, call rdbsync.rb specifying the rbdbsync.rb path, ie:
+Put a **rdbsync.yml** config file in every project you want to use with **rdbsync**.
+From inside your web project root, call rdbsync.rb specifying the its path, ie:
 `ruby $HOME/projects/rdbsync/rdbsync push`

 ## next steps